The solo show Landscapes of Internet took place in Kunsthaus L6 Freiburg from June 10 until July 11, 2021 and was curated by Jennifer Krieger.

-The following video takes you on a short walk through the exhibition.
+The following video takes you on a short trip through the exhibition.
+For the best audio experience I recommend wearing headphones.

 The question of possibilities, potentials and limits of space are at the center of the exhibition LANDSCAPES OF INTERNET.
 Starting from observations on current hypertopization effects of digitality, Sophie Innmann explores virtual as well as analog spaces in terms of their commonalities, differences and compatibility from the specific perspective of human perception.
 The possibilities, but also the limits of a real space are critically questioned by the artist.
 The reflections on this are influenced by the experiences of the social pandemic turn, but reach back even further: already in pre-Covid times, Innmann reflected on the existing paradigm of real (museum) space in her artistic production by questioning the specific characteristics of the institutional exhibition space: Where does this system reach its limits?
 What is special about the digital space?
 The exhibition in L6 aims to provide access to this intangible world of the Internet.
 Haptic, audio-visual experiences are combined with technological loopholes that allow a temporary opening of virtual space in real space.
 A walk through the landscape designed by Innmann thus re-creates a reference to a tangible reality by making the digital visible in accessible objects.